 - The Omega Chapter of Phi Delta Chi Fraternity has received multiple Thurston Cups.
 This award is symbolic of its ranking as the fraternity's #1 chapter in the nation.

-- The UT College of Pharmacy's Kappa Psi Fraternity Chapter won the fraternity's Regional Chapter of the Year Award in 2005.
+- The UT College of Pharmacy's Kappa Psi Fraternity Chapter has won the fraternity's Regional Chapter of the Year Award.

 - Over the last decade, more than a dozen student pharmacists from our college have been elected to a regional or national office in a professional organization.

-- 15 full-time clinical faculty are based at the Knoxville campus, 57 at the Memphis campus, and 2 each at the Nashville and Kingsport Clinical Educations Centers.
+- 11 full-time clinical faculty are based at the Knoxville campus, 57 at the Memphis campus, and 2 at the Nashville Clinical Education Center.

-- Over 400 alumni and friends of the college provide experiential learning for our student pharmacists.
+- Over 300 alumni and friends of the college provide experiential learning for our student pharmacists

 - The UT College of Pharmacy has over 100 full- and part-time faculty members who are certified by the Board of Pharmaceutical Specialties.
 This number is more than any pharmacy school worldwide.